chauff/cse1500-web-transcripts/Lecture-3.md

 We will now walk through a number of examples that add an interactive element to a web application.
 These examples are small and self-contained.
 This means that all necessary code is contained within a single code snippet.

-They strongly overlap with what is discussed in the required reading (Chapter 4 of the course book) of this lecture.
-Take it as a reminder of what is covered in the book chapter.

 #### :bangbang: Example 1: document.getElementById